python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_numpy.md

 ```
 z is now `np.array([3., 4., 5.])` divides elements in first array to its counterpart index in other array (produces float)

-## 6. concatenate arrays (np.concatenate) forces appending of the two arrays instead of adding each element
+## 6. Concatenate arrays (np.concatenate) forces appending of the two arrays instead of adding each element

 ```python3
 x =np.array([3, 9, 18])